 Pension drawdown is a popular method of accessing your pension savings when you reach retirement age.
 With drawdown, you have flexibility and control over your pension income, allowing you to choose how much money you withdraw and when, while keeping any remaining funds invested to allow them the opportunity for further growth.

 At My Pension Expert, our service is tailored to your specific needs and circumstances.
-We provide honest and transparent advice with no obligation to proceed, so you can make informed decisions about your pension.
+We provide honest, transparent advice with no obligation to proceed, so you can make informed decisions about your pension.

 How does pension drawdown work?